Donata Mecklenburg-Solodkoff: Duchess of Mecklenburg

 She was born in Kiel in the state of Schleswig-Holstein the eldest daughter of Duke Christian Louis of Mecklenburg-Schwerin and his wife Princess Barbara of Prussia (1920-1994).
 Her father was the younger brother to the last surviving male of the House of Mecklenburg-Schwerin, Friedrich Franz, Hereditary Grand Duke of Mecklenburg-Schwerin.
-Her Mother was the daughter of Princess Charlotte of Saxe-Altenburg, the eldest daughter of Ernst II, the last duke of Saxe-Altenburg.
+Her mother was the daughter of Princess Charlotte of Saxe-Altenburg, the eldest daughter of Ernst II, the last duke of Saxe-Altenburg.

 Donata had only one sister Edwina (born 25 September 1960), and as her uncle had no children the House of Mecklenburg-Schwerin became extinct in the male line in 2001 when her uncle died.
 As a result, the Mecklenburg-Strelitz line, headed by Borwin, Duke of Mecklenburg, will become the only surviving line of the House of Mecklenburg when both Donata and Edwina are dead.
-However, if Mecklenburg house law of succession were to adopt absolute primogeniture in the future (either within her lifetime or her children's), she will be able to succeed her paternal uncle as head of the House of Mecklenburg-Schwerin.

 Her paternal grandfather was the last reigning Grand Duke of Mecklenburg-Schwerin, Frederick Francis IV.
-Her maternal grandfather was Prince Sigismund of Prussia, a grandson of German Emperor Frederick III and Victoria, Princess Royal, the eldest child of Queen Victoria.
+She is also a descendant of Christian IX of Denmark as her paternal grandmother, Alexandra of Hanover and Cumberland, a daughter of Ernest Augustus, Crown Prince of Hanover and Princess Thyra of Denmark, was the youngest daughter and fifth child of Christian IX of Denmark and Louise of Hesse-Kassel.
+Her maternal grandfather was Prince Sigismund of Prussia, a grandson of Grand Duke Louis IV and Alice, Grand Duchess of Hesse and by Rhine, the second daughter of Queen Victoria.

-Duchess of Saxe-Altenburg

-Through her mother she is a great-granddaughter of Ernst II, Duke of Saxe-Altenburg.
-However, due to salic law of succession of the House of Wettin, the Saxe-Altenburg line is considered extinct.
-However, if Wettin house law of succession were to adopt absolute primogeniture in the future (either within her lifetime or her children's), she (if not, her children) will be able to succeed her great-uncle Georg Moritz, Hereditary Prince of Saxe-Altenburg (the previous head of the House of Saxe-Altenburg), as head of the royal House of Saxe-Altenburg.